-Impairment of Long Lived and Intangible Assets
+Impairment of Long Lived Assets

-As of December 31, 2010, the Company had approximately \$2.9 billion of property and equipment and related assets.
-Additionally, as of December 31, 2010, the Company had approximately \$21.7 million in intangible assets.
+As of December 31, 2011, the Company had approximately \$2.9 billion of property and equipment and related assets.
+Additionally, as of December 31, 2011, the Company had approximately \$19.5 million in intangible assets.
 In accounting for these long-lived and intangible assets, the Company makes estimates about the expected useful lives of the assets, the expected residual values of certain of these assets, and the potential for impairment based on the fair value of the assets and the cash flows they generate.
-On September 7, 2005, the Company completed the acquisition of all of the issued and outstanding capital stock of Atlantic Southeast.
-The Company recorded an intangible asset of approximately \$33.7 million relating to the acquisition of Atlantic Southeast.
+On September 7, 2005, the Company completed the acquisition of all of the issued and outstanding capital stock of Atlantic Southeast and recorded an intangible asset of approximately \$33.7 million relating to the acquisition.
 The intangible asset is being amortized over fifteen years under the straight-line method.
-As of December 31, 2010 and 2009, the Company had \$12.0 million and \$9.7 million in accumulated amortization expense, respectively.
+As of December 31, 2011 and 2010, the Company had \$14.3 million and \$12.0 million in accumulated amortization expense, respectively.
 Factors indicating potential impairment include, but are not limited to, significant decreases in the market value of the long-lived assets, a significant change in the condition of the long-lived assets and operating cash flow losses associated with the use of the long-lived assets.
-On a periodic basis (at least annually), the Company evaluates whether the book value of its aircraft is impaired.
-Based on the results of the evaluations, the Company's management concluded no impairment was necessary as of December 31, 2010.
+On a periodic basis, the Company evaluates whether impairment indicators are present.
+No impairments of long-lived assets were recognized during 2011, 2010, or 2009.